TejasQ/basically-react-suspense/README.md

 ## More Things

-If you'd like to have a chat or discuss things more, or even request more explainer-type things, [@me on twitter](https://twitter.com/tejaskumar_).
+If you'd like to have a chat or discuss things more, or even request more explainer-type things, [@ me on twitter](https://twitter.com/tejaskumar_).